Installation

 blog.htmlBlog listing

-blog_post.htmlBlog post
+blog-post.htmlBlog post

 privacy.htmlPrivacy policy